 On April 24, 2020, The Honorable Dolly M. Gee of The United States District Court for the Central District of California held a third hearing on the Motion for Temporary Restraining Order on Jenny L. Flores, et al. v.
 William P. Barr, et al., directing the undersigned designated as the Office of Refugee Resettlement (ORR), Juvenile Coordinator, Aurora Miranda-Maese, to file an Interim Report monthly during the pendency of the national health emergency related to the COVID-19 pandemic.
-ORR updated reports have continued to be filed as ordered and the last report was submitted by the undersigned on July 24, 2020.
-A Status Conference was held on August 7, 2020, at which time Your Honor granted the Juvenile Coordinator an extension to file the next report, thus the report is being submitted to the Court on August 24, 2020.
+ORR updated reports have continued to be filed as ordered, with the last report submitted by the undersigned on October 2, 2020.
+On September 4, 2020, a Status Conference was held at which time implementation of the Order was stayed until September 8, 2020, and hoteling of minors shall cease by no later than September 15, 2020.
+The Order directs the Department of Homeland Security (DHS) shall transfer all minors, both accompanied and unaccompanied, currently held in hotels to licensed facilities as expeditiously as possible.